gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 Because the audience for it
 does not yet exist.

-Poe's audience — the audience that could read him — was European aesthetes who had been trained on a tradition he was completing and transforming.
+Poe's audience, the audience that could read him, was European aesthetes who had been trained on a tradition he was completing and transforming.

-Melville's audience — the audience for the philosophical novel — did not exist in 1851 America.
+Melville's audience, the audience for the philosophical novel, did not exist in 1851 America.
 It existed in Europe.

-Dickinson's audience — the audience for formally radical poetry — did not exist until the twentieth century.
+Dickinson's audience, the audience for formally radical poetry, did not exist until the twentieth century.

 A market culture has no mechanism